- Work is good, and my team is growing

 - Without him, the Marketing team in the education vertical would be just people punching a clock.

 I’m not sharing this to boast.
 I’m sharing because it feels good to have your efforts noticed.
 As I previously wrote, I worked at my last job for 17+ years.
-Not a single member from my department contacted me during the 2–year period my termination hung over me.
+Not a single member from my department contacted me during the 2–year period that my termination hung over me.

 My job is to keep our team running smoothly, not to please my co-workers.
 But I try to do both.
 And I’d be lying if I said I didn’t care if my team members appreciated my efforts.
 I work hard because that’s what I know.
-And I’m privileged to work with a great team of people who constantly go above and beyond for the team and the organization.
+And I’m privileged to work with a great team of people.
+They constantly go above and beyond for the team and the organization.

 You know, it’s the little things—even when using our company communications platform.
 When someone replies to a task request with “Sure!” it may not seem like a big thing, but it makes a difference.
 And when you thank someone for helping out, and they reply with, “No problem!”—that’s when you know you’re part of a great team.